 The Cancer Drugs Fund

-The Cancer Drugs Fund (CDF) is a source of funding for cancer drugs in England, which gives patients faster access to the most promising new treatments.
+The Cancer Drugs Fund (CDF) is a source of funding for cancer drugs in England.
+It gives patients faster access to the most promising new treatments.

 Paying for private treatment

-Before you agree to pay for private treatment that's not available on the NHS, it's important that you find out the possible risks and benefits of the treatment in your case.
+Before you pay for private treatment not available on the NHS, find out the risks and benefits for you.

-Sometimes the treatment could increase the chance of curing your cancer or controlling it for a long time.
-In this case, you might feel that it’s worth the cost.
+Sometimes the treatment could increase the chance of curing your cancer.
+Or it might help to control it for a long time.
+In this case, you might feel that it's worth the cost.

 But in some cases, the treatment might only give a small chance of controlling the cancer for a short time.
 You may feel that it isn't worth the cost to you.

-Look at our clinical trials database if you want to try a treatment that is still in clinical trials.
-You can print out the details of a trial you’re interested in and take them to your own specialist.
+Our clinical trials database have treatments that are still in clinical trials.
+You can print out the details of a trial you're interested in and take them to your specialist.
 They might be able to arrange for you to take part.